Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/visualization/chart-types.md

 **Use cases:**
 - Analyzing retention rates
 - Comparing LTV for different acquisition cohorts
+- Tracking User Journey over long periods of time for various metrics

 ![Cohort Chart](../assets/cohort-chart.png)

 To create a cohort chart:
-1. Select your KPI
+1. Select your KPI with a tag `cohort`
-2. Choose 'Cohort Day' as your X-axis
-3. Define your cohort (e.g., by registration date)
+2. That's it

 ## Funnel Chart